pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_source_get.hbs.md

-## tanzu insight source get
+# tanzu insight source get

-Get sources by repository, commit or organization
+Use this command to get sources by repository, commit or organization.

 ## <a id='synopsis'></a>Synopsis